 Carb counting and maintaining their healthy limits are useful in proper blood glucose control.
 This avoids the risk of diabetes complications, including:

 - Heart problems like stroke

 - Eye problems like vision loss

 - Kidney problems

 Vitamin B complex is helpful in different ranges of metabolism.
 As per a study, it was found that a lack of B1 and B6 commonly occurred in type 2 diabetic patients.
-Besides, the early progression of diabetic nephropathy more commonly happened in the case of low B6 levels.
+Besides, the early progression of diabetic nephropathy more commonly happens in the case of low B6 levels.
 This study proposes that low levels of vitamin B6 levels have a negative impact on diabetes outcomes.

 Dietary fiber consumption forms a vital part of blood glucose control in diabetes.
-There was a strong suggestion as per studies that dietary fiber may lower the incidence of type 2 diabetes.
+There was a strong suggestion, as per studies, that dietary fiber may lower the incidence of type 2 diabetes.
 Moreover, for diabetics, fiber consumption may aid in lessening both fasting and chronic blood sugars.

 Carrot is a rich source of carotenoids.
 These pigments (compounds) occur in yellow and orange fruits and veggies in the diet.
 The eyes also contain a pigment known as carotenoids.
 The antioxidant action of these carotenoids aids in defending the retina from getting damaged.

 Studies also propose that carotenoids might help against diabetic retinopathy.
 Diabetic retinopathy is a medical problem that causes vision loss.
 This is a common diabetes-related complication.

 Meal plans with high levels of alpha and beta carotene are known to add to a decreased risk of type 2 diabetes.
 The carotene content per 100 grams of carrots is as follows: